tmforum/Integration-Program-TIP---mtop/Product/trunk/DDPs/ManageResourceInventory/IIS/xml/Readme.txt

   - 8-1_sfr_getInventoryRequest.xml
   - 8-2_sfr_getInventoryResponse.xml
   - 8-3_sfb_getInventoryException.xml
-  - 8-4_sfb_batchfile_getInventoryResponse.xml (note a message but a file send via FTP or else)
+  - 8-4_fb_batchfile_getInventoryResponse.xml (This is not a message but a file send via FTP or else)